 “Every human being has hundreds of separate people living under his skin.
 The talent of a writer is his ability to give them their separate names, identities, personalities and have them relate to other characters living with him.” ~ Mel Brooks.

-Fiction Writers – Use a Character Web to Track Relationships
+Using a Character Web to Track Relationships in Your Novel

 A character web is a visual tool that helps writers see their fiction characters more clearly, and keep track of the interpersonal relationships in the novel.

 Create a mind map of your fictional characters